Cyan4973/xxHash/README.md

                            If, for some reason, the compiler cannot simplify the runtime test, it can cost performance.
                            It's possible to skip auto-detection and simply state that the architecture is little-endian by setting this macro to 1.
                            Setting it to 0 states big-endian.
+- `XXH_DEBUGLEVEL` : When set to any value >= 1, enables `assert()` statements.
+                     This (slightly) slows down execution, but may help finding bugs during debugging sessions.

-For the Command Line Interface `xxhsum`, the following environment variables can also be set :
+When compiling the Command Line Interface `xxhsum` with `make`, the following environment variables can also be set :
 - `DISPATCH=1` : use `xxh_x86dispatch.c`, to automatically select between `scalar`, `sse2`, `avx2` or `avx512` instruction set at runtime, depending on local host.
 This option is only valid for `x86`/`x64` systems.